a0rana/UserAccountService/README.md

 2. Gorilla/mux: Implements a request router and dispatcher for matching incoming requests to their respective handler.
 3. GoDotEnv: Loads env vars from a .env file
 4. Pq: Pure Go Postgres driver for the database/sql package.
+5. goCron: Golang job scheduling package which lets you run Go functions periodically at pre-determined interval.

 **Endpoints Exposed:**
 1. POST /credit : To process credit for the user.